reachweb/resrv-docs/availability-search-multiple.md

 </div>
 ```

-The `LfAvailabilityFilter` accepts the same properties as the [AvailabilitySearch](./availability-search-component) component, but it also needs a `blueprint` property that you need to set to `collection.blueprint` as in the example above.
+The `LfAvailabilityFilter` accepts the same properties as the [AvailabilitySearch](./availability-search-component) component, but it also needs a `blueprint` property that you need to set to `collection.blueprint`, as in the example above.
+It then uses a `resrv_search` query scope to filter out the entries that are not available for the selected dates.

 That's all!
-Now all you need to do is edit your `LivewireCollection` view at `resources/views/vendor/statamic-livewire-filters/livewire/livewire-collection.blade.php` and your have a blazing fast "live" filtering system for your Entries.
+Now all you need to do is edit your `LivewireCollection` view at `resources/views/vendor/statamic-livewire-filters/livewire/livewire-collection.blade.php` and you'll have a blazing fast "live" filtering system for your entries.

 ## Using the Collection Tag

-In case you don't want to use Livewire or you don't need all the extra power that Livewire Filters offer, you can always use the regular [Collection Tag](https://statamic.dev/tags/collection) to list all available entries.
+If you don't want to use Livewire or don't need all the extra power that Livewire Filters offer, you can always use the regular [Collection Tag](https://statamic.dev/tags/collection) to list all available entries.
 You can still apply the same `resrv-search` query scope to filter out the entries that are not available for the selected dates.

 A basic example would look like this: